Proprietorship Registration

 Difficulty in Raising Capital

-It can be challenging to secure loans or attract investors, as the business cannot sell shares.
+Challenging to attract large investors as the business cannot sell shares.

 Limited Lifespan